 Teaching measurement is so more fun when you use picture books.
 Check out this handy list of the BEST Children’s Books For Teaching Measurement and get your kids hooked!

 Are you teaching your kids measurement?
 Try introducing this math concept with children’s books.
 Your kids will love learning about measurement and be fully engaged with these books that introduce measuring length, weight (mass), time, perimeter and area.
+Grab these children’s books for your classroom to make the perfect classroom library!

 Measurement can be really fun and hands-on but it can be quite tricky to teach conceptually.
 I sometimes find it difficult to explain the ‘ins and outs’ of measurement to my kids so these children’s picture books are a perfect resource to help them build a deeper understanding of all things measurement!
 What’s more there’s research to prove it!